Julia Trotzki

 2. Ice – More than just cold cubes

-Ice is not just there to chill the drink – it also affects the flavor.
-Here are the key rules:
+Ice is not only there to chill the drink – it also affects the taste.
+Here are the main rules:

-✅ Large ice cubes melt slower – ideal for cocktails that shouldn't get watered down (e.g., Whisky Sour or Old Fashioned).
+✅ Large ice cubes melt slower – ideal for cocktails that shouldn’t get diluted (e.g., Whisky Sour or Old Fashioned).

 ✅ Do not use hollow ice cubes!
-They melt especially quickly and unnecessarily dilute the drink.
+They melt particularly quickly and unnecessarily dilute the drink.

-➡ Tip: Make your own ice like the pros: Boil the water first and then freeze it – this results in clear, transparent ice cubes without white streaks!
+➡ Tip: Make ice like the pros: Boil the water beforehand and then freeze it – this results in clear, transparent ice cubes without white streaks!

-3. The art of garnishing – Small details, big impact
+3. The art of garnish – Small details, big impact

 The right garnish makes a cocktail look 10x better!
 Here are a few simple ideas: